arve0/master/thesis.md

 aligned assemblies of asymetric molecules usually provides the proper conditions.
 Collagen tissue does hold the proper conditions for SHG-imaging [@murphy_fundamentals_2013].

+As the probability for SHG is extremely low, enormouse amount if light is necessary to generate it.
+This fact is a benefit for scanning microscope that only the focal point is able to produce SHG, with the consequences that a sensors can be simpler, e.g. non-descanned, as light will always originate from where the laser is pointed to.

+> SHG necessary?

 ## Image processing